cstenkamp/MastersThesisText/pandoc_markdown_base/3_3_architecture.md

 			* ...but that you have to abuse it a lot to get where I want it to be (have rules that don't rely on files in the same file with rules that do, no good way to debug, apparently small community (no SO answers etc (mit quelle wie viele Fragen es gibt!!!)), the fact that I need nondynamic filenames that are set from the start of the execution)
 			* Im Nachhinein nicht sicher ob Snakemake die beste wahl war und dass ich die logik teilweise hart abuse etc (-> reference appendix A)
 		* From their paper:
-			* has a domain specific language (statements and dclarations that specifically model central components of workflow management, less boilerplate), implemented as extension to the generic python langauge, so access to the full power of it to handle conditions, configuration, etc.
+			* has a domain specific language (statements and dclarations that specifically model central components of workflow management, less boilerplate), implemented as extension to the generic python language, so access to the full power of it to handle conditions, configuration, etc.
 				* Stuff can also be declared using configuration formats
 			* better reproducibility "by allowing the definition and scalable execution of each involved step, including deployment of the software stack needed for each step (e.g. via the Conda package manager  Docker or Singularity containers)
 			* Workflows are decomposed into individual *rules*, which describe how to get an output from inputs (shell-command, scriptcall, code, ..).
 Input and output can be stored on remote storage.
 What smk then does is resolve the dependencies for those rules.
 Through wildcards, rules can be generic.